fahadmreda/fahadmreda/README.md

 # 💫About Me :
-I'm currently working on developing my Skills and Creating Courses in MIS and Data Science/ I'm currently learning more about Data Science/
+I'm currently working on developing my Skills and Creating Courses in MIS and Data Science I'm currently learning more about Data Science
 Ask me about MIS and Data Science and Online Business How to reach me: fahad@the-mis.org
-Fun Fact: I am a PC Gamer (Check my gaming channel)
+Fun Fact: I am a PC Gamer (Check my gaming channel: https://cutt.ly/OJ4jSUc)

 ## 🌐Socials